Fingertips/gm-ads/index.md

 ### Motion and animation

-The “Home banner” element is included at the bottom of the app’s home view which contains the primary navigational elements of the app.
+The home banner element is included at the bottom of the app’s home view which contains its primary navigational elements.
 Motion can of course be used to draw attention to the element, but should not distract from the usage of the app itself.

-Subtle animation cues could be used to draw attention to the element and to provide hints that the element is tappable.
+Subtle animation cues could be used to draw attention to the ad element and to provide hints that the element is tappable.

-The “Editorial ad” element will be included as a single full page in between multiple pages of editorial content.
+The editorial ad element will be included as a single full page in between multiple pages of editorial content.
 As such, the visual experience should be reasonably straightforward in terms of motion, for example by using a minimal looped animation to provide visual interest or set the mood.

 It’s best to think of this element as a natural extension of the traditional full-page glossy magazine print ad.
 Don’t think of this element as a TV commercial, web video ad, or fully-fledged interactive experience.